Histology

 imaged in live tissue slices.
 We also use Diolistic labeling of single

-cells and various methods for tracing axonal pathways.
+cells and various methods for tacing axonal pathways.

 Digital